Skip to content

 In-cluster Install

-Make sure kubeconfig is obtained from portal and active in current shell via KUBECONFIG environment variable or specified via --kubeconfig flag for helm and kubectl command line tools.
+Make sure kubeconfig is obtained from the portal and active in current shell via KUBECONFIG environment variable or specified via --kubeconfig flag for helm and kubectl command line tools.

 1. Add the Headlamp Helm Repository